-The aim of this section is to help you decide if this is the right thing for you.
-We have compiled a collection of experiences from various Paediatric Radiologists around the UK and also information from various centres in the UK.
-We hope the information here will help you make an informed decision.
+The aim of this section is to help you decide going on a fellowship, either in the UK or abroad is the right thing for you.
+We have compiled a collection of experiences from various Paediatric Radiologists around the UK.

 - What do you hope to gain from a fellowship?